jadon-barnes/extendo/README.md

 # How to Install

-To install this package in your unity project, [view Unity's documentation here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+To install this package in your unity project, [view Unity's documentation](https://docs.unity3d.com/Manual/upm-ui-giturl.html).